MarcusE1W/absolute-beginner/content/post/lxqt-kwin-virtualbox.md

 +++
-title = "An Archlinux Desktop with LXQt and KWin for beginner" date = "2017-12-03" hide_authorbox = false disable_comments = false
+title = "An Archlinux Desktop with LXQt and KWin" date = "2017-12-03" hide_authorbox = false
+disable_comments = false